 At stations, do not cross the tracks, walk on the trackways or touch the electric third rail.

 Do not run in stations or trains or on platforms.

 Wet floors can be slippery.
 Avoid any wet areas in the station if possible.
 If a wet area is not marked off, report its location to the Station Agent.

 Although stairs are constructed with anti-slip material, be careful to avoid any water or debris that may be on them.
 Use handrails at all times.

-Roller skating, roller blading, bicycle riding, skateboarding and riding 2-wheel motorized/ electric scooters are not allowed in stations or on trains.
+Roller skating, roller blading, bicycle riding and skateboarding are not allowed in stations or on trains.
 Be aware of passengers carrying bikes.

 For security reasons, make sure you know where your luggage and personal possessions are at all times.